 If you are a beach lover, you’ve probably dreamed of visiting the Bahamas.
 If you never made it to the pristine sands and teeming reefs of this archipelago, it’s not too late.
 If you’re a grandparent, consider a Bahamas family vacation.
 Visiting Atlantis or one of the other big-name resorts can be a trouble-free but pricey vacation.
 Designing your own trip, perhaps to one of the Out Islands, is a more complicated but usually more economical way to go.
-No matter which island you choose as your destination, your grandchildren will love you for arranging a Bahamas family vacation.
+In the Bahamas, you'll face the usual challenges of a beach vacation, with a few extras thrown in.

 General Information About a Bahamas Family Vacation